Singularity-tutorial/Singularity-tutorial.github.io/README.md

 ## Hour 3 (advanced Singularity usage)

-### Making containerized apps behave more like normal apps
+### The Runscript: Making containerized apps behave more like normal apps

 In the third hour we are going to consider an extended example describing a containerized application that takes a file as input, analyzes the data in the file, and produces another file as output.
 This is obviously a very common situation.